That Midnight Kiss (album)

 That Midnight Kiss is an album by tenor Mario Lanza containing songs featured in the 1949 Metro-Goldwyn-Mayer film That Midnight Kiss – his screen debut.

 The album was released by RCA Victor in 1949.
-It was available on 78 rpm (a set of three records, cat. no. DM-1330) and 45 rpm (a set of three records, WDM-1330).
+It was available on 78 rpm (a set of three records, cat. no. DM-1330) and 45 rpm (a set of three records, WDM-1330) and on a 10" LP (LM-86).

 Content

 The album contained four classical tracks and two contemporary pop songs.

 Recording

 The pop songs "I Know, I Know, I Know" and "They Didn't Believe Me" were recorded on May 5, 1949, at the Republic Studios Sound Stage 9 in Hollywood.
 All the other (classical) songs were recorded on August 23, 1949, at Manhattan Center in New York.

 Release

 The album's release was planned to coincide with the release of the film, but Metro-Goldwyn-Mayer advanced the film's release one month.
 But that time, the album's paperwork wasn't ready yet, but the records were already printed, so RCA made the decision to "temporarily forget the album" and start selling the individual records it contained (the "singles") as soon as possible.